MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 > [!NOTE]
 > Home is not workspace-specific.
 For example, the **Recent workspaces** area on Home might include items from many different workspaces.

 In [!INCLUDE [product-name](../includes/product-name.md)], the term *item* refers to: apps, lakehouses, warehouses, reports, and more.
 Your items are accessible and viewable in [!INCLUDE [product-name](../includes/product-name.md)], and often the best place to start working in [!INCLUDE [product-name](../includes/product-name.md)] is from **Home**.
-However, once you've created at least one new workspace, been granted access to a workspace, or you've added an item to **My workspace**, you might find it more convenient to navigate directly to a workspace.
+However, once you create at least one new workspace, been granted access to a workspace, or you add an item to **My workspace**, you might find it more convenient to navigate directly to a workspace.
 One way to navigate to a workspace is by using the nav pane and workspace selector.

 :::image type="content" source="media/fabric-home/fabric-home-data-science-workspace.png" alt-text="Screenshot showing sample Home for the Data Science experience." lightbox="media/fabric-home/fabric-home-data-science-workspace.png":::